 If you have Set Left/Right margins, Qedit inserts blanks before the left margin in each line.
 That is, the lines from the external file are left-justified within the current margins of the workfile.

 Append Command [AP]

 Appends a string to the end of each line in the rangelist.

 '''

-APPEND "string" [ rangelist ]
+APPEND "string" [ rangelist ] (Q=no display)

 '''